 The best way to think about Etrian Odyssey II in relation to its predecessor is to picture the change from Mega Man 1 to Mega Man 2.
 To an outsider, it'll appear as if you've paid full price for a sizable expansion at best and a shallow reskin at worst.
 But veterans of the first expedition will find a massive new adventure in a familiar-but-fresh universe—with some absolutely essential quality of life tweaks!
 The foremost among these is found in the shop: your party's equipment is displayed on the bottom screen, letting you swap out and sell gear much more quickly.
 Not only that, but you can finally see how many materials a new piece of equipment requires, giving you a firm grasp on which enemies to keep an eye out for.
 Those may not sound like huge upgrades, but in a 50+ hour RPG where story accounts for 5% of your play time (if that), speeding up the inventory management is a delectable godsend.

 Etrian Odyssey II also gives the shoulder buttons a much-needed reassignment, allowing you to strafe while walking around the labyrinth floor.
 But where they really shine is in battle: tapping the L button initiates a sped-up auto-battle, reducing much of the game's tedious grinding to a one-button affair.
 A slight kink however, is that it overwrites any of the previous commands you've entered as soon as you begin automating combat.
 For instance: want your samurai to a unleash devastating AoE guaranteed to kill the enemy forces, while not caring about what the rest of the party does?
 Well a single push of the L button will send everyone into a melee frenzy, erasing all previous commands so that the party focuses on the enemy with the lowest health (which is often the least troublesome foe).
-Even with that hitch, auto-battling is great addition to the series—but it's clear there's still room for improvement here.
+Even with that hitch, auto-battling is a great addition to the series—but it's clear there's still room for improvement here.

 The changes made to map making however, are a splendid surprise through and through.
 The number of available icons has more than doubled: there's now closed doors, a FOE tile, a new event tile, two more gather location tiles, and multiple arrow tiles to keep track of the game's numerous secret passageways.
 Floor tiles also come in two more colors now, letting you differentiate between floor hazards and FOE walkways at a glance.
 Like the shop upgrades, these ostensibly minor additions have a huge impact in the grand scheme of things, making the game categorically better just for having them.
 Another small touch I like is how none of the icons come with pre-written tags (like "use this for treasure" or "use this for passageways"), encouraging the player come up with their cartography system.
 It's a simple touch that makes the bottom screen feel that much more like a digitized parchment scroll you must carefully maintain.